sharafnu/connect-react-native/README.md

 # connect-react-native
-This is a demo react-native social media app that consumes opem REST APIs
+This is a demo react-native social media app that consumes open REST APIs

 ### Prerequisites